Since our founding in 1962, Lyford Cay International School has been committed to inspiring excellence in its students, teachers and community.

 Entrepreneur and horse-breeder, EP Taylor, founded the school with nine students and two teachers.

 The student body increased to 95.

 Lyford Cay School is the first primary school to have a marching band and its own newspaper.

 The school is incorporated as a non-profit.

-The new Early Learning Centre and Elementary School buildings open.
+The new Early Learning Centre and Elementary School buildings are opened.

 International accreditation is established.

 The school is authorised to offer the IB Middle Years Programme.

 An expanded high school opens in a renovated building and the school is authorised to offer the IB Diploma Programme.